camilamaia/jornada-big-tech/coursera-algorithms-part-1/notes.md

 \* M union-find operations on a set of N objects

 Ex.
 [10^9 unions and finds with 10^9 objects]

-・WQUPC reduces time from 30 years to 6 seconds.
+- WQUPC reduces time from 30 years to 6 seconds.
-・Supercomputer won't help much; good algorithm enables solution.
+- Supercomputer won't help much; good algorithm enables solution.

 ### Percolation Assignment